mzimm003/ISIC2024/docs/source/models/models.rst

 Version 1
 -----------
-A vision transformer taking features
+A vision transformer taking features as query tokens for the decoder.

 Preprocessing
 ^^^^^^^^^^^^^^^^